Istiaq66/Neural-Network-Final-Project/README.md

 5. Submit a pull request, explaining your changes and their benefits.

 ## NB
-You are free to modify and distribute the codebase, as long as you include the original license file and attribute the authors.
+You are free to modify and distribute the codebase, as long as you attribute the author.